Howa Type 20: Design details

 The rifle weighs 3.5 kg and has a total length between 780 mm to 850 mm depending on the extension of the stock.
 The barrel length is 330 mm.
-Unlike the Type 89, the Type 20 did not adopt the three round burst select fire, as it was deemed unnecessary.
-The rifle is compatible with an underbarrel bayonet, and, according to a Ministry of Defense press conference, the rifle can be used with the Beretta GLX-160 grenade launcher.
+Unlike the Type 89, the Type 20 lacks a three-round burst setting as it was deemed unnecessary.
+The rifle is compatible with the same bayonet used by the Type 89, and, according to a Ministry of Defense press conference, the rifle can be used with the Beretta GLX-160 grenade launcher.
 The GLX-160 in Japanese service will be modified so that it can be mounted underneath the barrel.
 The rifle was also showcased with a foregrip that features a miniature bipod and a DEON MARCH 8x optical sight.

+When the Type 20 was first deployed, JSDF troops were seen with privately-purchased optics, vertical grips, and other accessories attached to their rifles, but as of 2023, the rifle was being deployed with officially-procured Aimpoint CompM5 red dot sights, Steiner Optics OTAL-C laser targeting devices, and SureFire M300C tactical flashlights in addition to the foregrip and optical sight stated above.

-The Type 20 was made to be ambidextrous for the user to fire via left or right shoulder.
+The Type 20 was made to be fully ambidextrous to accommodate both left- and right-handed shooters.
 It is also made to be resistant to corrosion for exposure to seawater.

-The weapon fires the J-3 high-power cartridge, a 5.56 mm round developed specifically for the Type 20.
+The weapon fires the J-3 high-power cartridge, a 5.56mm round developed specifically for the Type 20.
 It weighs 12 g (0.4 oz) and is made from steel and red brass using double-base powder propelling a bullet with a monolithic, high-strength material core.
-The J-3 was made to be powerful enough to penetrate modern body armor despite the rifle's relatively short barrel length.
+The J-3 was made to be powerful enough to penetrate modern body armor despite the rifle's relatively short barrel length, and also less expensive to produce and procure compared to the ammunition produced for the Type 89.